thejud/text-processing-cookbook/README.md

 gnu parallel package, which allows you to easily limit the number of concurrent proceses without the complexity of parallel.
 Very useful for running N jobs in parallel inside a simple for loop.

+## Misc

+### Progress bars in pipes

+Sometimes I am sending a lot of data through a pipeline, and I'd like to have an idea of how quickly it is proceeding, or if it's still going at all.

+There's a useful command that I discovered for this called pv. `brew install pv` or `apt-get install pv`

+    seq 50111222 | pv -lapbet | wc -l
+     23.1M 0:00:07 [3.29M/s] [                  <=>

+pv can produce a litle curses progress meter that updates as you go.
+It has a lot of formatting options, including the lines format, the default bytes format, ETA and other goodies.

+You can also create a trivial monitor in perl:

+    # print the line number ever 1MM lines
+    perl -pE'say STDERR $. if $. % 1_000_000 == 0'